Early life of Shivaji: Consolidation of power in Pune region

 After Dadoji's death, Shivaji started consolidating his control over Shahaji's jagir around the Pune region.
 Dadoji had assigned the administration of the Supe mahal (subdivision) to Shambhuji (or Sambhaji) Mohite, the brother of Shahaji's second wife Tukabai.
 After Dadoji's death, Shambhuji refused to take orders from Shivaji, declaring that he would report directly to Shahaji.
 According to the Sabhasad Bakhar, Shivaji visited Shambhuji during the Shimga festival on the pretext of asking for a post, and imprisoned him.
 Shivaji confiscated all his property, including 300 horses, personal belongings including clothes, and other wealth.
 When Sambhaji still refused to recognize Shivaji's authority, Shivaji forcibly annexed Supe, and sent Shambhuji to Shahaji with his personal property.

 Shortly after the annexation of Supe, Shivaji raided Junnar, where he captured 300 horses, goods worth 300 hons (gold coins), clothes, and jewels.

 Firangoji Narsala, who had been appointed as the administrator of the Chakan Fort, accepted Shivaji's authority.
 The commanders of Baramati and Indapur also recognized his authority.

-The Purandar Fort of Bijapur Sultante was administered by Nilo Nilkanth Nayak, a Brahmin whose family had controlled the fort and its surrounding area for several years.
+The Purandar Fort of Bijapur Sultanate was administered by Nilo Nilkanth Nayak, a Brahmin whose family had controlled the fort and its surrounding area for several years.
 His younger brothers Pilaji and Shankaraji resented being excluded from their hereditary rights to the fort, and requested Shivaji to arbitrate.
 Shivaji entered the fort as a guest during the Diwali celebrations, and three days later, the younger brothers imprisoned Nilo and brought him before Shivaji.
 Shivaji imprisoned all three brothers, and took control of the fort himself.
 According to the Chitnis Bakhar and Shiva Digvijaya, he later granted estates at other places to the younger brothers as compensation.
 He expelled Nilo Nayak's subordinates from the fort, and replaced them with his own men.

 Subsequently, Shivaji also acquired control of several other forts around Pune, including Rohira, Tikona, Rajmachi, and Lohagad.